-You will need to obtain a quote based on your own circumstances.
-It’s true to say however that if you can reach agreement between yourselves this needn’t cost anything, as there is no need to involve solicitors or the courts.
+A. You will need to obtain a quote based on your own circumstances.
+It’s true to say however that if you can reach agreement between yourselves it won’t cost anything, as there is no need to involve lawyers or the Courts.

-If you are unable to communicate with your ex-partner negotiation with the help of a solicitor could cost anything from about S$450 upwards.
-If mediation is required, your lawyers can assist in the process for anywhere between S$2,000 and S$3,000 – and often these costs are shared between both parties.
+If you are unable to come to an agreement with your ex spouse, negotiation with the help of a lawyer could start from about S$450 upwards.
+If mediation is required, your lawyers can assist in the process for anywhere between S$2,000 and S$3,000 – and these costs are often shared between both parties.

-If you apply formally through the courts for a child arrangements order there are a number of steps in the process and the costs really will depend on whether you can reach an agreement at an early stage or whether the case reaches a final hearing.
-It is not unusual for there to be two or three hearings before the matter is concluded.
-To make an initial application costs between S$2,000 and S$2,500 plus a court fee.
-If the case proceeds all the way through costs are likely to be at least S$8,500.
+If you apply formally through the Courts for a Child Arrangements Order there are a number of steps in the process and the costs depend on where you are in the process when an agreement is reached.
+It is not unusual for the matter to be resolved only after two or three hearings.
+To make an initial application costs between S$2,000 and S$2,500 plus Court fees.
+If the case proceeds all the way through, costs are likely to be at least S$8,500.

-Although parental responsibility gives you certain legal rights in relation to the upbringing of your child and gives you some rights in terms of seeing them it does not automatically give you the right to contact them when you wish or have them visit or stay with you.
-If you cannot agree this amicably with your ex spouse.
-If you are unable to come to an agreement, you will need to apply for a Child Arrangements Order from the courts.
+A. Although parental responsibility gives you certain legal right in relation to the upbringing of your child and rights to see the the child, it does not automatically give you the right to contact them or have them visit or stay with you whenever you wish.
+This should ideally be agreed amicably with your ex spouse.
+If you are unable to come to an agreement, you will need to apply for a Child Arrangements Order from the Courts.

-If you have children who live with you, you will be entitled to receive maintenance for their benefit from the non-resident parent.
+A. If you have children who live with you, you will be entitled to receive maintenance for their benefit from the non-resident parent.
 The amount will depend on the circumstances of the parties and the children, such as income, assets, age of the child, level of savings and any special health needs the child may have.

-No, nothing is automatic in family law.
-In actual fact there is no such thing as ‘custody’ in legal terms anyway.
-The law focuses on what is in the best interests of the child and begins from the starting point that in most cases the child should have a relationship with both parents.
-Where the children live and arrangements for contact with the parent they don’t live with should be agreed between the parties as far as possible.
+A. No, the law focuses on what is in the best interests of the child and begins from the starting point that a child should have a relationship with both parents.
+Where the child lives and how much contact they have with the parent they don’t live with should be agreed between the parties as far as possible.
 The Courts will step in only if the parties are unable to come to an agreement.

-Probably not.
-The way family law works is to assume that your child should have contact with both parents and assume they will only bring them into contact with people who are good for them.
-If your ex gets a new partner then unless there is a really serious risk to the child, a Court would not stop your child being introduced to them any more than they would stop the children seeing a new partner of yours.
+A. Probably not.
+The way family law works is that it assumes that your child should have contact with both parents and that the parents will only bring them into contact with people who are good for them.
+Unless you can show that contact with your ex’s new partner poses some kind of risk or danger to your child, a Court would not stop your child being introduced to them any more than they would stop the child from seeing a new partner of yours.

-Not without your, or the Court’s, agreement.
-The Court would only give their agreement if they were persuaded it was very much in the best interests of the child.
-There are some exceptions especially when the parents were not married at the time of the child’s birth so if in doubt do check, call 62203400 and speak to one of our family solicitors.
+A. Not without your, or the Court’s, agreement.
+The Court will only give its agreement if it is persuaded that it is in the best interests of the child to do so.
+There are some exceptions especially in cases where the parents were not married at the time of the child’s birth.

-Unfortunately, grandparents do not have any automatic legal rights in relation to their grandchildren.
-The legal system recognises the importance of grandparents and offers an opportunity to apply through the court system for a child arrangement order if necessary.
-Grandparents do not have an automatic right to make that application and you would have to apply to the court for permission to do so.
-Provided that you could show you have had a meaningful and close relationship with your grandchildren the court is likely to grant permission to apply for the order.
+A. Unfortunately, grandparents do not have automatic legal rights in relation to their grandchildren.
+However, the law recognises the importance of grandparents and offers an avenue to apply through the Court for a Child Arrangement Order if necessary.
+If you can show that you have a meaningful and close relationship with your grandchild the Court is likely to grant permission to apply for the Order.